hhru/api/docs_eng/vacancies.md

 ---- |---- |---------
 sort_point_distance | number, null | Distance (meters) between sort center (defined by `sort_point_lat`, `sort_point_lng` parameters) and vacancy address point.
 In case of only metro stations are presented in address, distance between sort center and vacancy metro stations geometrical center is presented. `sort_point_distance` value is presented only if parameters `sort_point_lat`, `sort_point_lng`, `order_by=distance` are used for query. snippet | object | Additional text snippets on found vacancy.
-If snippet text contains search term (parameter `text`), it will be highlighted with tag `highlighttext`. snippet.requirement | string, null | Vacancy requirements if available in the description text. snippet.responsibility | string, null | Vacancy responsibilities if available in the description text.
+If snippet text contains search term (parameter `text`), it will be highlighted with tag `highlighttext`. snippet.requirement | string, null | Vacancy requirements snippet if available in the description text. snippet.responsibility | string, null | Vacancy responsibilities snippet if available in the description text.

 <a name="similar"></a>